-13th December, 2016 : If you had told me that the Sarpanch of a village was visiting our office, I’d immediately think of an old, hookah smoking man of Haryana who is ultra conservative and narrow minded – not concerned with the pressing issues in his village, but more with the village women covering their heads.
-But the Sarpanch of Bhora Khurd, a village which is about 50 kms from the skyscrapers of Gurugram, was a Quadragenarian man – who has a vision for the long term progression of the villagers who elected him to guide them towards the overall improvement in their day to day lifestyle.
+13th December, 2016 : If you had told me that the Sarpanch of a village was visiting our office, I’d immediately think of an old, hookah smoking man from Haryana who is ultra conservative and narrow-minded – not concerned with the pressing issues in his village, but more with the village women covering their heads.
+But the Sarpanch of Bhora Khurd, a village which is about 50 km from the skyscrapers of Gurugram, was a Quadragenarian man – who has a vision for the long-term progression of the villagers who elected him to guide them towards the overall improvement in their day to day lifestyle.

-What lacked was proper and accurate data on the infrastructure and socio-economic structure of the village.
-We at Outline India, wanted to give him the means to achieve what he aims for- the upgradation of his village conditions.
-In October 2016 we conducted a thorough research in Bhora Khurd to:
+What was lacking was proper and accurate data on the infrastructure and socio-economic structure of the village.
+We at Outline India wanted to give him the means to achieve what he aims for- the upgradation of his village conditions.
+In October 2016, we conducted thorough research in Bhora Khurd to

 • Spatially understand Demographic, Topographic and Socio-Economic profile of the village and availability of basic infrastructural services (including healthcare, education, water and sanitation), and to establish correlations, if any.

 • To identify priority intervention areas.